We look at sleep training approaches, whether they work and the impact on you and your baby.

 Sleep training is usually split into two groups:

-- Methods to treat existing 'sleep problems', more commonly known as ‘crying-it-out’ and controlled crying.
+- Methods to treat existing 'sleep problems', which are more commonly known as ‘crying-it-out’ and controlled crying.
 They’re based on parents not immediately responding to their baby's crying while trying to settle to sleep, or if they wake up at night.

 - Methods to prevent 'sleep problems' from developing, such as developing routines to help babies differentiate between night-time as sleep time, and day-time as play/feed-time, for instance.